 And we don't mean you should just let everyone eat candy.

-Not to freak you out or anything, but you've got less than two weeks till Halloween.
+Not to freak you out or anything, but Halloween is just around the corner.
 So while you're putting the finishing touches on those Halloween costumes (or maybe, ahem, still searching for the perfect get-up) and dreaming about which treats you'll snag from your kid's loot first, don't forget: You need to eat dinner on Halloween night!
 It's a hectic night, we get it, but a good dinner will help keep your littlest ghouls and goblins from turning into serious monsters, and serving them dinner before you hit the streets is totally doable.
 Trust us.

 Freezer Bag Chicken and Broccoli Stir-Fry (pictured above)